HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>Why not use a single GameObject instead?</summary>

 Most of the platforms we will be creating require multiple different sprites to display correctly.
 We tackle this in the next section.
-Even for platforms which are represented with a single sprite, it's nice to be consistent across all our platforms.
+Even for platforms which are represented with a single sprite, it's nice to be consistent across all of our platforms.

+The implications of using a parent GameObject or not will be more clear when we start to add game mechanics later in the tutorial.

 <hr></details>
-<details><summary>How is the sprite position calulated?</summary>
+<details><summary>How is the sprite position calulated when it's a child?</summary>

 When a GameObject is a child of another GameObject, it's position is the combination of the child's position and the parent's position.

-Typically all transform updates during the game and in level design are done to the parent GameObject.
-Child transforms are often static offsets from the center of that objects location.  e.g. we'll be adding rounded edges to the platform, which will require a x offset so they are positioned next to the middle segment.
+Typically all Transform updates during the game and in level design are done to the parent GameObject.
+Child Transforms are often static offsets from the center of the parent GameObject.  e.g. we'll be adding rounded edges to the platform, which will require a x offset so they are positioned next to the middle segment.

 <hr></details>